siddagra/Indian-Commercial-Truck-License-Plates-Dataset/README.md

 # Indian-Commercial-Truck-License-Plates-Dataset

+Official repository for the paper "Indian Commercial Truck License Plate Detection and Recognition for Weighbridge Automation", that won Best Paper Award at 2022 28th International Conference on Mechatronics and Machine Vision in Practice (M2VIP).

-Dataset for Indian Commercial Truck License Plates.
+This is a dataset for Indian Commercial Truck License Plates.
 To be used for Computer Vision, Machine Learning, Deep Learning, Automatic Number plate or License Plate Recognition (ALPR), License Plate detection, etc.

 ### You can get dataset access by completing the google form: https://forms.gle/ZHarN9EBb6u1VqVHA.
 A Google Drive link with dataset access will be sent to you immediately after completing the form.

 We will be updating the bounding box as well as text annotations soon.

-The paper won Best Paper Award at 2022 28th International Conference on Mechatronics and Machine Vision in Practice (M2VIP)

 The work and assets are protected under the CC BY-NC-SA License.